Atul Anand

-Rear Admiral Atul Anand, AVSM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Flag Officer Commanding Karnataka Naval Area.
-He earlier served as the Flag Officer Commanding Maharashtra Naval Area and as the Deputy Commandant and Chief Instructor of the National Defence Academy.
+Vice Admiral Atul Anand, AVSM, VSM is a serving Flag officer in the Indian Navy.
+He currently serves as the Additional Secretary to the Government of India at the Department of Military Affairs in Ministry of Defence.
+He earlier served as the Director General Naval Operations, as Flag Officer Commanding Karnataka Naval Area, as Flag Officer Commanding Maharashtra Naval Area and as the Deputy Commandant and Chief Instructor of the National Defence Academy.

 Early life and education

 Anand was born in an armed forces family.
 His father attended the National Defence Academy (NDA) as part of the 13th course.
 Anand also attended the NDA, as part of the 71st course.

 Naval career

 Anand was commissioned into the Indian Navy on 1 January 1988.
 He is a specialist in Navigation and Direction.
 He spent his early years as the navigating officer of INS Sharda (P55), INS Ranvijay (D55) and INS Jyoti (A58).
 He also was the Direction Officer of the Sea Harrier Squadron INAS 300.
 He attended the Defence Services Command and Staff College in Dhaka, Bangladesh.
 He served as the Joint Director Staff Requirements at Naval headquarters.

 Anand commanded the Astravahini-class torpedo recovery vessel A72, the Chamak-class missile boat INS Chatak (K96) and the lead ship of her class of corvettes, INS Khukri (P49).
 He served as the executive officer and the principal warfare officer of the lead ship of her class of guided missile destroyers INS Delhi (D61).

 He then commanded Delhi's sister ship INS Mumbai (D62).
 In the rank of Captain, he served as Directing Staff at the Defence Services Staff College, Wellington Cantonment.
 At NHQ, he served as the Director Naval Operations and as the Director Naval Intelligence (Ops).
 He also attended the Advance Security Cooperation Course at the Asia-Pacific Center for Security Studies in Hawaii, USA.

 As a Commodore, in 2013, Anand attended the National Defence College as part of the 53rd course.
 He then served as the Principal Director Naval Operations and as the Principal Director Strategy, Concepts and Transformation, both at NHQ.
 In January 2015, he was awarded the Vishisht Seva Medal for distinguished service.